codenotary/codenotary.io/pages/blog/installing-immutable-ledger-on-almalinux.md

 Once that's done you can almost start using your CodeNotary Immutable Ledger, there's only one thing left to do: **Enable systemd execution of docker-compose**

-SELinux enforces policies in which the docker-commpose binary is not allowed to be executed via systemd, so we just need to make sure we allow that and we'll be done; while theres's a chance this might not be your case depending on your installtion security policies, it's worth making sure.
+SELinux enforces policies in which the docker-commpose binary is not allowed to be executed via systemd, so we just need to make sure we allow that and we'll be done; while theres's a chance this might not be your case depending on your installation security policies, it's worth making sure.

 Verify that your clc service is running using:
 ```bash